 Platinum Award - 200 reads.

-English and Maths homework is set every week on a Friday and is expected back on the following Thursday.
-It should take 30 mins minutes to complete.
-If it seems to be taking much longer than this, then please don't hesitate to do as much as possible in the time, or come and talk to Mr. Cousins if help is needed.
+English and Maths homework is set every week on a Wednesday and is expected back on the following Monday.
+It should take around 20 - 30 minutes to complete.
+If it seems to be taking much longer than this, then please don't hesitate to do as much as possible in the time, or come and talk to Miss Stillwell if help is needed.

 In both English and Maths, homework is set, based on the children’s learning for that week.

-10 spellings are set every Friday and informally tested on Fridays.
-Each week we learn the new spelling rule in class and complete activities that help learn and grasp the spelling rule so we can use it for other words as well.
+10 spellings are set every Monday and are informally tested on Fridays.
+Each week we learn the new spelling rule in class and complete activities that help learn and grasp the spelling rule, so we can use it for other words as well.
 Your child needs to practise these spellings at home.
-If you feel that they have learned the words, they can try writing them in a sentence.
+If you feel that they have learnt the words, they can try writing them in a sentence.
 The spelling challenge cards below will give you some more ideas of ways to learn these.

 It is vital that the children know their times table facts, and their related division facts, and there is no better way to learn them than through TTR!
 Just half an hour a week will make a huge difference!

-https://play.ttrockstars.com/ - All children have their own log in details stuck inside their Homework books.
-If you do not have this then please let me know.
+https://play.ttrockstars.com/ - All children should know their login details, however, if you do not have this then please let me know.